open-io/oio-sds/Variables.md

 ### sqliterepo.election.delay.expire_master

 > In the current sqliterepo repository, sets the amount of time after which a MASTER election will drop its status and return to the NONE status.
 This helps recycling established-but-unused elections, and save Zookeeper nodes.
-Keep this value between sqliterepo.election.delay.expire_slave and sqliterepo.election.delay.expire_slave + sqliterepo.election.delay.ping_final.
+Keep this value between sqliterepo.election.delay.expire_slave and sqliterepo.election.delay.ping_final if you want the election to never expire.

  * default: **25 * G_TIME_SPAN_MINUTE**
  * type: gint64